karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 # AWS auto-instrumentation additional tracing noise on App4

-After having the app running for a short period of time if we take a look at the traces sent to X-Ray we can see strange phenomenom.
+After having the app running for a short period of time, if we take a look at the traces sent to X-Ray we can see strange phenomenom.

 ![xray-fulltrace-sqs-noise.png](/img/xray-fulltrace-sqs-noise.png)

-There are 20 additional traces with no URL appeared on X-Ray.
+A bunch of additional traces with no URL appeared on X-Ray.
 If we take a look at the full list of traces, we can see all those misterious traces with no URL.

 ![xray-fulltrace-sqs-noise-2.png](/img/xray-fulltrace-sqs-noise-2.png)

-If we drill down on any of those traces we will see that all those traces contains additional calls that App4 is doing to Amazon SQS.
+If we drill down on any of those traces we will see that it contains an additional call that App4 is doing to Amazon SQS.

 ![xray-fulltrace-sqs-noise-3.png](/img/xray-fulltrace-sqs-noise-3.png)